 As each treatment is specifically tailored to an individual through extensive history taking and detailed examination, the protocol used will vary from animal to animal.

-Helen Whitbread is a member of the Association of British Veterinary Acupuncturists (ABVA).
+Helen Whitbread is a member of the Association of British Veterinary Acupuncturists (ABVA) and is pleased and honoured to provide pain relief for horses in pain.